bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 # Image segmentation

 In the last chapter, we trained a model to classify animal images using pytorch lightning as our framework.
-In this chapter, instead of classifying the images into a category, we will segment roads present in the image as shown below:
+In this chapter, instead of classifying the images into a category, we will segment roads present in the image as shown below(the the segmented part of road is shown in green color):

 ```{image} ./assets/img_seg_pic.png
 :alt: image_segmentation